MikeHopley/ftl-ships-strategy/index.md

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 [Defence drones work badly on this ship](https://i.imgur.com/hUidgrH.jpg) (weapons and drones are vulnerable).

+### Balance Mod

+Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
+This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.
+Therefore suns are actually *safer* than other fights!

 ## Zoltan C